psi-maker/IoT-EdgeAI/Intel EdgeAI/projects/smart_city.md

 *	Calculated information can send to a hub device nearby, and do integration process.
 (Simulate the future and find possible dangerous)
 *	Object can receive the blinded area conditions or alert for simulated possible dangerous by pda or navigator
 *	Send the picture immediately to police and hospital if accident is found
+* Improve the matrix calculation for the reflection from 3-dimension to 2-dimension